wesleytian/blog/content/2019/whitney.md

 title="" class="center_norm_rounded"/>
 <center> *Enjoying a well-deserved drink* </center>

 As we were descending, some hikers told us about the best burger ever at the Whitney Portal Store.
 Since the store closed at 7:30 p.m., we had to make it back by then.
-Doug injured his knee so Netwon stayed with him while Nori an I ran down the mountain to order burgers for all of us.
+Doug injured his knee so Netwon stayed with him while Nori an I ran down the remaining 11 miles of the mountain trail to order burgers for all of us.
 We made it down in record time.

 <img src="/whitney/burger.jpg" alt="Having a drink at the summit"
 title="" class="center_norm_rounded"/>
-<center> *The best burger ever* </center>
+<center> *6:00 p.m. – Mile 22: The best burger ever* </center>

-#### Mount Whitney Stats
-Length: 22 miles / 35 km <br>
-Elevation Gain: 6,100 ft / 2,047 m <br>
-Total Duration: 16 hours (2:00 a.m. – 6:00 p.m.)

-For more information about the trail, see [Mount Whitney via Mount Whitney Trail on AllTrails](https://www.alltrails.com/trail/us/california/mount-whitney-via-mount-whitney-trail).
+In total, the hike took just under 16 hours.
+What a day.

 #### Overall, was it worth it?